 Kirkeby’s early Masonite paintings are wild, raw and Pop art-inspired, featuring bold colours and cut-outs repeated in rhythmic patterns, like an Andy Warhol silk screen.
-There are references to comic art and advertising, as can be seen in the brilliantly coloured 1967 work Dameportræt (Portrait of a lady), below.
+There are references to comic art and advertising, as can be seen in the brilliantly coloured 1967 work Dameportræt (Portrait of a lady), 1967.

 By the 1970s, Kirkeby was incorporating dried leaves, flowers and twigs into these works.
 ‘This is where you start to see his interest in erosion and evolution emerge,’ says Hoogewerf.
 ‘Take Linnaeus Collapsed from 1972, which was recently acquired by the Louisiana Museum from the collection of Birte Inge Christensen and John Hunov (1936-2017), a long-time supporter who first met Kirkeby in the late 1960s.

 It was originally titled To Linnaeus, but as the leaves fell off he changed its name to reflect the painting’s deterioration.’

 In 1964 Kirkeby met Joseph Beuys (1921-1986) when the German Actionist came to Copenhagen on one of his performance lecture tours.
 Beuys used blackboards to illustrate his utopian visions, which looked like flow charts covered in strange, incomprehensible markings.

 ‘I think it is fair to say that Beuys had an influence,’ says the specialist, noting that Kirkeby’s blackboards are similarly enigmatic.
 ‘The difference is that Beuys’s drawings are made with chalk and can be rubbed out, whereas Kirkeby created his out of layers and layers of paint.
 They appear immutable and evoke the geological build-up of sediment over time.’